-Awards of performance-based compensation for the previous year are typically made at the last-scheduled Compensation Committee meeting of the year.
-Adjustments to the base salaries of our Named Executive Officers, if any, are also typically made at the last-scheduled Compensation Committee meeting of the year.
-Due to the clinical hold in the fourth quarter of 2021, our Board and Compensation Committee deferred year-end compensation matters until after resolution of the clinical hold in January 2022.
+Awards of performance-based compensation for the previous year are typically made at the last-scheduled Compensation Committee meeting of the year or first-scheduled meeting of the following year.
+Adjustments to the base salaries of our Named Executive Officers, if any, are also typically made at the last-scheduled Compensation Committee meeting of the year or first-scheduled meeting of the following year.
 The Compensation Committee typically reviews annual equity awards in the first quarter of the year.